 The Indian Himalayas are steeped in spirituality.
 Enjoy a moment of peace at one of the many monasteries of all shapes and sizes dotted amongst the towering hills and mountains or visit the beautiful white-domed Shanti Stupa in Leh, built by Japanese monks to promote world peace between 1983 and 1991.

 For the ultimate Himalayan spiritual experience, head to McLeod Ganj, home of the Dalai Lama since 1959, and a popular destination to learn about healing and Buddhism.
-Home to many exiled Tibetan monks and nuns, this oasis of calm seems far removed from the busy streets of you pass en route.
+Home to many exiled Tibetan monks and nuns, this oasis of calm seems far removed from the busy streets you pass en route.

 A haven for fantastic flora and fauna, the Indian Himalayas are a nature and wildlife lover’s paradise.
 Experience breath-taking scenery in Yumthang Valley, also known as the Valley of Flowers.
 This picturesque sanctuary offers spectacular views of snow-capped mountains, hot springs, grazing yaks and rows and rows of vibrant flowers.
 The serene Teesta River winds its way through the lush meadows.